lorrli274/next/courses/original/Database Fundamentals/Lessons/Modifying Data/02-UPDATEing Data.md

 	description ILIKE '%Tool Kit%';
 ```

-And of course, changes to the data in a table cannot be undone!
+info> Changes to the data in a table cannot be undone, so it's good to `SELECT` the data before running an `UPDATE` (using the same conditions) to ensure the records that will be updated are what you expect!